Jiangyan-Zhao/BKP/cran-comments.md

 ## Additional comments

 This is a maintenance and feature update for the BKP package.
-All changes are backward compatible and tested on major platforms.
+All changes are backward compatible and have been tested on major platforms.

+We have added a fix in the vignettes to limit BLAS/OpenMP threads during vignette builds to avoid "OMP: Warning #96" on CRAN Linux platforms.
+All examples and vignettes run without errors or warnings on local checks.